 DIA was initiated by a team of crypto enthusiasts behind Blockstate, who are working to leverage blockchain technology to maximise transparency, efficiency and accessibility for the financial markets.
 DIA is a not-for-profit association, thus it is overseen by a board.
 Currently the board is headed by Michael Weber and consists of two more board members: Paul Claudius and Martin Hobler.
-As DIA will push its ICO and becomes more and more community driven, the main DIA token holders as well as actors from the open-source and crypto community will become part of the board.
+The main DIA token holders as well as actors from the open-source and crypto community will become part of the board.
 In this effort, the founding members will push the project into the right direction, so that as soon as possible, a neutral board and the community can take over the steering of where the project will head in the future.

 Anyone looking to source specific data sets can upload a bounty via diadata.org/bounty.
 By setting the right incentive, the community of developers and analysts then starts a process of working on the solution and iterating until a working solution is found.
 These could be codes for data scrapers or algorithms to enrich the data.